 CLRC Computer Lab

-The CLRC Computer Lab offers computer tutoring and computer related assistance to currently enrolled SBCC students to support their learning and success.
+The CLRC Computer Lab offers computer/internet access, computer tutoring, and computer related assistance to currently enrolled SBCC students to support their learning and success.
 Need help?
-Visit us at the SBCC CLRC Virtual Computer Lab webpage.
+Visit us in person at the CLRC (see hours below) or in the SBCC CLRC Virtual Computer Lab.
 You can navigate to our Virtual Computer Lab webpage by clicking here.

 Tuesday 9:00am to 4:00pm

 See the Virtual Computer Lab Page for our current Virtual Computer Lab hours.

 You can access the Windows CLRC Lab desktop at home through vmview.sbcc.edu.
 Click on VMware Horizon HTML Access.
 Log in with your Pipeline user name and password, then click on the "Student Desktop" icon.

 You will need to save your files to your Google Drive or email them to yourself from inside the virtual desktop.

 The CLRC Computer Commons is an open-access computer lab offering a friendly and welcoming learning environment where students can access computer resources and receive computer tutoring to support their academic success.
 The Computer Commons offers Mac and PC individual workstations, group workstations, a DSPS workstation with flatbed scanner, common productivity software applications, and two multi-functional printers.
 Any currently enrolled SBCC student can check into a computer workstation in the open lab by presenting a SBCC student ID at the LRC Front Desk.